Freehily/anatomy-graphdb/README.md

 # Stronger Backend

-This repository is the canonical source of truth for the Stronger anatomy dataset (served via Neo4j) and the exercise dataset that will power the relational training backend.
-The upcoming API and frontend repos will import the Python package published here or consume the exported CSV artifacts.
+This repository is the canonical source of truth for the Stronger anatomy dataset (served via Neo4j).
+Downstream services import the Python package published here or consume the exported CSV artifacts.

 ## What lives here

-- `stronger/databases/anatomy` – region-sharded YAML describing bones, attachment points, muscles, nerves, arteries, and actions.
-Includes validators, SVG references, and Neo4j exporters.
+- `config/anatomy` – region-sharded YAML describing bones, attachment points, muscles, nerves, arteries, and actions (plus shared lookups) consumed by the Neo4j builder.
-- `stronger/databases/exercises` – taxonomy definitions, canonical exercise templates, and the CSV→YAML converter for training movements destined for the relational store.
 - `stronger/domain` – dataclasses that offer a typed view of the YAML configs so downstream services can work with explicit models instead of dictionaries.
-Anatomy models live in `stronger/domain/anatomy`, exercise models in `stronger/domain/exercises`.
+Anatomy models live in `stronger/domain/anatomy`.
-- `stronger/api` – a thin FastAPI layer that exposes the anatomy graph over HTTP for prototyping or lightweight consumers.
 - `stronger/databases/**/scripts` – CLIs for validating configs, regenerating derived files, and building CSV/Bolt payloads for Neo4j.
 - `data/neo4j/<region>` – generated artifacts ready for `neo4j-admin database import` (ignored by git).

-This repository remains the canonical domain+data module; the bundled API is optional and intentionally thin so other services can import and run it without copying code.
+This repository remains the canonical domain+data module for anatomy.

 ## Getting started